awsdocs/aws-cost-management-user-guide/doc_source/ce-custom-reports.md

-# Managing Your Cost Explorer Reports<a name="cost-explorer-saved-reports"></a>
+# Managing Your Saved Cost Explorer Reports<a name="ce-custom-reports"></a>

 You can save the results of a Cost Explorer query as a Cost Explorer report\.
-This allows you to track your Cost Explorer results and forecasts over time\.
+This enables you to track your Cost Explorer results and forecasts over time\.

 **Topics**
 + [Creating a Cost Explorer Report](#save-ce-reports)